Table of Contents

 Shortcut buttons

 - Copy the source string into the translation box (you'll still need to hit Save).
-This is useful if you're translating between two similar languages, such as English (United States) and English (United Kingdom).
+This is useful if you're translating between similar languages, such as English (United States) and English (United Kingdom).

 - Use machine translation to translate the string.
 You'll need to have Machine Translation set up first.